justinvalli/PortOp_Analyst_Rating/README.md

 from keras.utils import to_categorical
 from sklearn.model_selection import train_test_split
 from sklearn.preprocessing import StandardScaler,OneHotEncoder
-import pandas as pd
 import seaborn as sns
-import matplotlib.pyplot as plt import matplotlib.pyplot as plt from matplotlib_venn import venn2
+import matplotlib.pyplot as plt from matplotlib_venn import venn2
 import numpy as np